bgsthiago/aws-data-architecture/README.md

 ## Data ingestion

 ### Kafka
 For Kafka, we can use Kinesis Data Firehose, which, since the second half of 2023, allows data to be deposited in object storage in the Parquet format, provided that the Kafka source is an AWS MSK (Managed Streaming for Kafka).
-If Kafka is not an MSK, we can use Glu Jobs Spark Streaming to persist this data in ingestion or even Lambda Functions.
+If Kafka is not an MSK, we can use Spark Streaming to persist this data in ingestion or even Lambda Functions.

 ### Postgres